Analysis | Who won the Depp-Heard trial? Content creators that went all-in.

 Content produced by social media influencers skewed heavily pro-Depp, with economic bias playing a big role.
 “Johnny content performed a lot better,” said Rowan Winch, a 17-year-old content creator.
 “When people do post stuff trying to defend Amber Heard, they will lose followers.
 A lot of major content creators probably don’t even care about it that much — they just care about the views that it gets.”

 Depp’s own team recognized the phenomenon at hand and looked to capitalize on it.
-Last month, Adam Waldman, who represented Depp against Heard’s abuse allegations in 2016, testified that he “slid” into big influencers’ DMs to provide information about the case and promote the notion that Depp was innocent.
-He said he had numerous phone calls with several sympathetic YouTubers and content creators whom he called “Internet journalists.”
+Last month, Adam Waldman, who represented Depp against Heard’s abuse allegations in 2016, testified that he had numerous phone calls with several sympathetic YouTubers and content creators whom he called “Internet journalists.”
 “I communicate with the Internet journalists exactly the same way I’d communicate with the mainstream media: I’ll inform them,” he said.

 As traditional news outlets prioritized stories such as the leaked Supreme Court draft opinion on abortion, the war in Ukraine, and mass shootings in Buffalo and Texas, it left an opening for online coverage to set the tone with the Depp-Heard trial.
 “There’s a seriousness that legacy media follows when they cover these things,” said Aaron Saltzman, a strategist who works with content creators and NFT artists.
 “Content creators can lean into Internet culture.
 They can be silly and crude and crass.
 It comes off as way more authentic to a lot of people and I think that really resonates.”

-Note: This story has been updated to clarify comments made during Waldman’s testimony.